 - Add the beef.
-Break it up with a fork so not to form large lumps.
+Break up any lumps with a fork for even texture.
 Fry until it is just cooked.

-- Add the potato pieces and stir to coat with the beef.
+- Add the potato pieces or cauliflower florets and stir to coat with the beef.
 Add the water and soy sauce mixture.

 - Bring to the boil over medium-high heat and cook for about 2-3 minutes.